EricZinda/Perplexity/docs/pxint/pxint0110ErrorsReportingAFailure.md

 ## Reporting a Failure Naively
+In the [previous section](pxint0105ErrorsChoosingWhichFailure) we updated our code to support reporting errors (via `ExecutionContext.report_error()`) and updated the `ExecutionContext.call()` method to record the index of our currently executing predication.
+This allowed us to keep track of the "deepest" error.

-With all that in place, we can now start reporting errors from predications.
-As outlined in the [predication contract](devhowtoPredicationContract), "failure" is when the predication is not true for its arguments, so let's add a little code at the end of `large_a_1` to record an error when there is a failure.
+With that in place, we can now start reporting errors from predications.
+As outlined in the [predication contract](devhowtoPredicationContract), "failure" is when the predication is not true for its arguments.
+So, let's add ode at the end of `large_a_1` to record an error when there is a failure.
 We'll call the new `report_error()` method and pass it what seems like the right error given the code:

 ~~~
 @Predication(vocabulary, name="_large_a_1")